ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### A. Create a mapping record of Center, Machine and Device in Center-Machine-Device Mapping Masterdata DB

-Upon receiving a request to add a mapping of Center, Machine and Device with the input parameters (regcntr_id, machine_id, device_id, and is_active) the system store the Mapping of Center, Machine and Device in the DB
+Upon receiving a request to add a mapping of Center, Machine and Device with the input parameters (regcntr_id, machine_id, device_id, and is_active), the system store the Mapping of Center, Machine and Device in the DB
 1. Validates if all required input parameters have been received as listed below for each specific request
-* regcntr_id - character (36) – Mandatory(refers to a Registration Center stored in Registration Center Masterdata)
+* regcntr_id - character (36) – Mandatory (refers to a Registration Center stored in Registration Center Masterdata)
-* machine_id - character (36) – Mandatory(refers to a Registration Center stored in Registration Center Masterdata)
+* machine_id - character (36) – Mandatory (refers to a Registration Center stored in Registration Center Masterdata)
-* device_id - character (36) – Mandatory(refers to a Device stored in Device Masterdata)
+* device_id - character (36) – Mandatory (refers to a Device stored in Device Masterdata)
 * is_active - boolean - Mandatory
 2. Responds with the Device Id, Machine ID and Center ID for the mapping of Center, Machine and Device created successfully
 1. The component restricts the bulk creation of Master Data